 Ride comfort and a quiet cockpit are two areas where the 4-Series makes good on its grand-touring hypothesis.
 It adds layers of charm as BMW adds interior trim options; standard-issue trim is pretty dark and drab.
 The sport-seat option is a no-brainer.
 The back seat?
 It's something to avoid, if you're of any above-average dimensions.

 The 4-Series hasn't been crash-tested, but each one has the usual safety gear.
 BMW offers rearview and surround-view cameras as options, along with parking sensors and adaptive cruise control.

 Equipment and features are grouped into those "lines," trim packages with specific themes.
 M Sport, Sport, and Luxury are the three divisions, available on any 4-Series model.
 As the name implies, the Luxury package adds upgraded leather in the cabin, a choice of three interior wood trims, unique color combinations, and exterior high-gloss chrome accents.
 As for infotainment, the 4-Series' iDrive system is more powerful than ever, but some of the power comes from new interface layers, like voice commands and touchpad input.
 It's still something to grow accustomed to over a period of time--one best measured with a calendar.

-Also on the way later in the year is the 4-Series Gran Coupe, a model that essentially packs in the low-set four-door layout of the 3-Series, but with the more aggressive front-end treatment of the 4-Series plus a fastback/hatchback rear-end design.
+Also on the way later in the year is the 4-Series Gran Coupe.
+It's a four-door with a fastback profile of the 4-Series.

-For 2015, Bluetooth audio streaming is now standard, and the so-called Enhanced Bluetooth (with a USB port) is now a standalone $500 option, Fineline Anthracite wood trim is now widely available, and Oyster Dakota leather is offered outside of the Sport line and included in Premium Package models.There are a number of other packaging changes for technology options.
+For 2015, Bluetooth audio streaming is standard.
+Anthracite wood trim is an option, and Oyster Dakota leather is offered outside of the Sport line and included in Premium Package models.There are a number of other packaging changes for technology options.